 Patella Maltracking

 Patella maltracking happens when the kneecap does not glide smoothly in the groove at the end of the thigh bone.
-Instead, it may drift, tilt, or sit slightly off-centre, which can increase pressure at the front of the joint and contribute to knee pain conditions, especially with stairs, squats, running, or prolonged sitting.
+Instead, it may drift, tilt or sit slightly off-centre.
+This can increase pressure at the front of the joint and contribute to knee pain, especially with stairs, squats, running or prolonged sitting.

-Patella maltracking often overlaps with patellofemoral pain syndrome (PFPS), chondromalacia patella, or recurrent kneecap instability.
-Physiotherapy usually aims to reduce joint stress, improve movement control, and rebuild load tolerance so the knee feels more reliable in daily life and sport.
+Patella maltracking often overlaps with patellofemoral pain syndrome, chondromalacia patella or recurrent kneecap instability.
+Physiotherapy usually aims to reduce joint stress, improve lower-limb control and rebuild load tolerance so your knee feels more reliable in daily life and sport.

 What is patella maltracking?

 Patella maltracking means the kneecap does not track evenly through the femoral groove during bending and straightening.
-The problem is usually not one single structure.
-Instead, it often reflects a combination of muscle control, joint shape, tissue tension, movement pattern, and training load.
+It is usually not caused by one structure alone.
+Instead, it often reflects a mix of muscle control, joint shape, tissue tension, movement pattern and training load.

 What causes patella maltracking?

-Patella maltracking usually develops from several contributing factors rather than one simple cause.
-The key issue is that the kneecap is exposed to repeated stress in a position that is less efficient or less stable than ideal.
+Patella maltracking usually develops from several contributing factors.
+The key issue is repeated kneecap stress in a position that is less efficient or less stable than ideal.

 Common drivers